 With over 25 years of military and security experience in protecting critical infrastructures, Michael focuses on the integration of physical, information and human security concepts and operations.
 Having worked in corporate, government and think-tank environments focusing on international security, policy development and business operations, he possesses a unique cross-sector understanding of the modern security challenges and existing approaches to addressing them.
 In 2014-2017, he managed an international program that focused on providing Eurasian governments (FSU region) with capacity building support related to ICT and information security policy development.
 Among other activities, he was part of international expert teams that assisted governments of Ukraine and Armenia with developing their national information security strategies.
 Betwen 2016-2018, as a Visiting Research Fellow with the Centre for Cyber Security and International Relations (University of Florence), he had been a member of the OSCE Academic Steering Group on CBMs in cyberspace, developing recommendations to enhance transparency and cooperation in cyberspace.
 With a military background in CIMIC and PsyOps, he was engaged in fall 2017 as a Lead Consultant on a comprehensive study on propaganda campaigns and information operations for a major international strategic communications firm and its military client.

 More recently, he completed a chapter analysing the 2015 UN GGE recommendations for critical infrastructure protection norms published by the UN Office for Disarmament Affairs in 2018.
-During 2019 he led a team of analysts assessing the Ukrainian information space (cyber and media) during Presidential and Parliamentary elections in the country as part of the Canadian elections monitoring mission.
+During 2019 he led a team of analysts assessing the Ukrainian information space (cyber and media) during Presidential and Parliamentary elections as part of the Canadian elections monitoring mission.
 Currently, he leads Alton's consulting services related to monitoring, analysis and policy development for clients concerned about developing robust approaches to influence/information operations, countering disinformation or enhancing societal resilience.